magentabusiness/IoT-Quickstart/Application Enablement/07_Get_your_data_out_from_IoT-Gateway.md

 ## Get historical data of your device

-NOTE: ALLIoT will only save your data up to 30 Days.
+NOTE: IoT-Gateway will only save your data up to 30 Days.
 In the last command you see this Line:
 `"deviceId": "3c9b523d-b17c-XXXX-97e0-64e1d05d1267"`
 **This is the unique DeviceID - for the next Request you have add this ID to your Environment to deviceId.**

-1. Select `04 Get Historical Data from Device`from the ALLIoT Demo Connection
+1. Select `04 Get Historical Data from Device`from the IoT-Gateway Demo Connection
 2. Press "Send"

 Detail: